syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-If we run the above sample, the below output will appear on iOS, Android and Windows Phone devices as shown below.
+Run the previous sample to get the following output on iOS, Android, and Windows Phone devices.
 ![](GettingStarted_images/ShowPopup.png)

-## Absolute Positioning
+## Absolute positioning

 ### SfPopupLayout.Show(x-position, y-position)

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.Show(x-position, y-position)`.

-#### Type A:
+To open the SfPopupLayout, use the `SfPopupLayout.Show(x-position, y-position)` property as in the following code sample.

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>